St Levan

 There were once at least six Celtic crosses in the churchyard.
 Two of which remain today, the first of these, which measures six feet eleven inches in height is situated to the right of the path leading to the south porch.
 A second cross may be seen in the churchyard wall, beside the corner entrance stile.

-St Levan has pre-Christian holy well, (pictured above) which is one of the most spectacularly placed in Cornwall.
+St Levan has pre-Christian holy well, which is one of the most spectacularly placed in Cornwall.
 As with many of the holy wells of Cornwall, its water is reputed to have healing powers and is still used in the Church for baptisms.
 The water was believed to cure toothache and eye diseases, while it was claimed that sleeping at the well increased the chances of a cure.
 The Holy Well of St Levan and the Baptistery lie beside the footpath leading to Porth Chapel Beach.
 The well can be reached via a flight of granite steps.

 Image copyright Jim Champion